singhal-amit/PortNumber80-AIH25/Solution_1a/README.md

 - [ ] Solution works without internet access
 - [ ] Memory usage stays within 16GB limit
 - [ ] Compatible with AMD64 architecture

----

-**Important**: This is a sample implementation.
-Participants should develop their own solutions that meet all the official challenge requirements and constraints.